-As parents ponder taking their teens back to college or traveling this summer as a family, the risk of Covid-19 by geography becomes paramount.
+As parents think about their teens at college or consider traveling over the holidays, the risk of Covid-19 by geography becomes paramount.
 Is the college town in a safer area?
-Is the beach community high risk?
+Do the grandparents live in a high risk town?
 We no longer need to speculate.

 If a county is Green it is on its way to containing the virus.
 Yellow is a slightly higher risk and Orange is considered even riskier.
 Areas that are Red are, “jurisdictions have reached a tipping point for uncontrolled spread,” according to the collaborative’s guidance.

 So often we rely on anecdotal information around the risks with this virus.
 We extrapolate from our personal experiences or ask those in another geographic area of their impressions.
-In Grown and Flown Parents, we find parents often asking about the risks near the University their student is traveling to next month.
+In Grown and Flown Parents, we find parents often asking about the risks near the University their student is living or where we hope to travel for Thanksgiving or over the holidays.
 But here is a more comprehensive data-driven resources to let us and our kids react appropriately to the real risks that exist near and far from home.